Mehovic99/Rubicon-Backend-Test/README.md

 - Listing all blog posts by tags
 - Filtering all blog posts by tags
 - Listing all the tags available
-- Creating a comment on a blog post
+- Creating a comment
-- Reading a comment on a blog post
+- Reading a comment
-- Deleting a comment on a blog post
+- Deleting a comment

 USED LANGUAGES:
 - NODE.JS (Typescript)